Modularity of counting functions of convex planar polygons with rationality conditions: Convergence of counting functions of convex planar polygons

 where again the inequality is strict if $\bm{\lambda}\notin \mathbb{R}\bm{f}=\R\bm{e_\ell}$.
 Note that $B(\bm{f},\bm{c_\ell})>0$ by \eqref{eqnBfeta}.
 With \eqref{eqnboundmuinequality1} and \eqref{eqnboundmuinequality2} this shows that $\bm{\mu}\in \xoverline{\Delta}\subseteq\{\bm{x}\in \R^{N-2}: Q(\bm{x})\ge0\}$ and thus $Q(\bm{\mu})\geq 0$.
 If $\bm{\lambda}\in \mathbb{R}\bm{f}$, then $\bm{\mu}=0$ according to the direct sum structure in \eqref{eqnslicing}.
 If $\bm{\lambda}\notin \mathbb{R}\bm{f}$, then $Q(\bm{\mu})>0$ since otherwise one has $Q(\bm{\mu})= 0$ and by Proposition \ref{propisotricconestructure} one has $\bm{\mu}\in \mathbb{R}\bm{f}$ and thus $\bm{\lambda}\in \mathbb{R}\bm{f}$ by \eqref{eqnslicing}, contradicting $\bm{\lambda}\notin \mathbb{R}\bm{f}$.
 This gives that $Q(\bm{\mu})>0$ if $\bm{\lambda}\notin (\mathbb{Z}+\alpha_{\ell})\bm{e}_{\bm \ell}\cup\{\bm 0\}$ as desired, completing the proof. \end{proof}

 By the discussions about rationality in Remark \ref{remasymmetry}, it follows that under a different choice of independent parameters the results in Lemma \ref{lemnormalvectors} and \ref{lemeconeproperties}, and the lattice structure for $\mathbb{L}_1,\mathbb{L}_{2}$ in \eqref{eqnlatticeL1} still hold, with the domain for $\bm{\lambda}$ in Lemma \ref{lemeconeproperties} (2) changed to an affine transformation of the sub-lattice mentioned there.
 Choosing one $a$ for each isotropic ray, we obtain that a decomposition in Lemma \ref{lemnbdofisotropicray} exists for each isotropic ray.
 We use this fact in what follows without explicitly mentioning.
 We next prove the convergence for $\Theta_{Q,\chi}$. \begin{theorem} Assume \eqref{eqnpositivityonangles}, $N\ge5$, and \eqref{eqnrelaxedconditionintermsangles}.
-Then $\Theta_{Q,\chi}$ converges compactly.
+Then $\Theta_{Q,\chi}$ converges compactly, i.e., uniformly on compact sets.

 \end{theorem}

 \begin{proof} We only need to consider one of the two connected components for the summation range, say, the one with $\l_k\ge0$.
 By Corollary \ref{corpositivityofarea}, $Q(\bm\l)\ge0$ for $\bm\l\in\xol\De$ which contains the summation range in \eqref{eqncountingfunctionwithparameterlambda}.
 Consider first the case $D_0\cap\xol\De=\{\bm0\}$.
 Let $S:=\{\bm\l\in\R^{N-2}:||\bm\l||=1\}$ be the unit sphere.
 Then $Q(\bm\l)\ge0$ for $\bm\l\in\xol\De\cap S$ and thus attains its minimum $m>0$.
 Compact convergence follows since for any $\bm\l\in\xol\De\setminus\{\bm0\}$, one has